The Guardian: Mitra Ebadolahi Quoted On ACLU Lawsuit Against Texas Border Patrol Agent Who Sexually Assaulted Teen Sisters

 Fellowship awarded to support work towards a JD in Law at New York University (NYU)

-Mitra Ebadolahi is the Border Litigation Project Staff Attorney for the American Civil Liberties Union (ACLU) in San Diego, where she litigates civil rights abuses at the intersection of immigrants' rights, racial profiling, and police practices.
+Mitra Ebadolahi is a Senior Staff Attorney for the American Civil Liberties Union Foundation (ACLU) in San Diego, where she litigates civil rights abuses at the intersection of immigrants’ rights, racial profiling, and police practices.
 She is also a Lecturer-in-Law at UCI School of Law, where she has taught seminars on constitutional rights at the border and race & criminal justice, and lectured on immigration law and refugee & asylum law.

 Born in Tehran, Iran, Mitra was naturalized in 2000.
 Her parents and brother now reside in Los Angeles, California.